Ancient Assyrians: History, Empire, Rise and Fall

 The Assyrians emerged around 2000 B.C., late by Mesopotamian terms.
 Around 1400 B.C., they ousted the invaders that occupied their land.
 Then they extended their rule northward.
 They established themselves as a regional power in 11th century B.C.

 The Assyrian Empire was initially based in Ashur, which at its height was town of perhaps 30,000 people.
 Ashur lied at the center of strategic trade routes between Babylon, Turkey and Syria.
 It was the envy of invaders.
 To hold the city the Assyrians had to became strong and militarily and skilled diplomatically.
-See Ashur Below.
+The Assyrians learned to how make iron weapons and use chariots from the Hittites.
+They established a military state that drew strength and economic clout from conquest.
+They organized their society around warfare and boasted of their conquests to strike terror into their enemies and prey.

 The local people of Ashur were more interested in making money than in politics and conquering until around 900 B.C. when the city’s trade routes were threatened by neighboring states and powerful families decided to build an army to protect those routes.
 The army that was established was quite fordable.
 Rival states were easily held off and victories gave the Assyrian rulers confidence and a taste for power and conquest.
 The capital of Assyria moved from Nimrud to Nineveh in 863 B.C.